mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.baselanguage.closures^^

-!!! warning "Exception when passing closure literal as a parameter in a behaviour method call"
+!!! warning "Exception when passing closure literal as a parameter in a behavior method call"

-    Closures can't be used for functional interface types such as `java.util.Runnable` in behaviour methods (see MPS-31866)
+    Closures can't be used for functional interface types such as `java.util.Runnable` in behavior methods (see MPS-31866)

 ## Collections